drivera123/LDRS591/_pages/unit-7-learning-activities.md

 ### Learning Activity 7.2 - Blog post

-a\) Select **one** of the servant leadership articles listed under the unit 7 resources to focus on to answer the questions in this learning activity.
+* Select **one** of the servant leadership articles listed under the unit 7 resources to focus on to answer the questions in this learning activity.

-b\) Using the evaluation criteria on pg.
+* Using the evaluation criteria on pg.
 405 in Plano-Clark & Creswell \(2015\), complete the following questions to evaluate the use of the mixed methods approach in the servant leadership article you chose.
 The figure on page 406 provides a template for recording your rating and rationale for the following questions:

-1. Is there a rationale provided for needing a mixed methods design?
+  * Is there a rationale provided for needing a mixed methods design?
-2. Is the choice of the mixed methods design appropriate and justified?
+  * Is the choice of the mixed methods design appropriate and justified?
-3. Are the quantitative methods of good quality?
+  * Are the quantitative methods of good quality?
-4. Are the qualitative methods of good quality?
+  * Are the qualitative methods of good quality?
-5. Are the quantitative and qualitative components of the study meaningfully mixed?
+  * Are the quantitative and qualitative components of the study meaningfully mixed?
-6. Does the study use a rigorous application of mixed methods research?
+  * Does the study use a rigorous application of mixed methods research?
-7. Does the use of mixed methods produce a good understanding of the study's purpose?
+  * Does the use of mixed methods produce a good understanding of the study's purpose?

 Make sure that you include your article reference, quality rating \(0-3\) and also the rationale/evidence for your rating in your response.
 Please post your evaluation on your blog.
 The post should be between 250-500 words.